 - Access to hard to get asset classes such as infrastructure

 - Pooled investment power when combined with other investors

 - Diversification across asset classes and countries

 There are many different types of managed funds you can select from single-manager, multi-manager, single sector, and multi-sector.
 What is appropriate for you is a solution that meets your investment horizon and risk tolerance.

 To be discussed in a later guidebook soon.
 Stay tuned.

 At Elliot Watson Financial Planning we are very focused on wealth creation strategies.

 Elliot Watson is an award winning CERTIFIED FINANCIAL PLANNER™ and enjoys helping clients achieve their financial goals.
 He is committed to building strong relationships with clients built on a foundation of open and honest communication.
-If you would like help achieving your financial goals, contact Elliot 02 4038 1623 for a complimentary initial consultation.
+If you would like help achieving your financial goals, contact Elliot 02 4038 1623 for an initial consultation.

 The views expressed in this publication are solely those of the author; they are not reflective or indicative of the licensee’s position and are not to be attributed to the licensee (name of the licensee).
 They cannot be reproduced in any form without the express written consent of the author”.

 Elliot Watson Financial Planning Pty Ltd* and its advisers are Authorised Representatives of RI Advice Group Pty Ltd, ABN 23 001 774 AFSL 238429.